etlbox/etlbox.website/doks_v1.8/content/blog/leaving-ssis/index.md

 ### Data Flow: normalize, lookup, split

-`RowTransformation` is the Derived Column: trim and uppercase the keys so the lookup is not at the mercy of `"acme "` in the file.

-The customer lookup is full-cache against `Customers`, keyed by code — the SSIS Lookup you already know.

-The price lookup loads `ProductPrices` once, then applies the as-of rule with [`ApplyRetrievedCacheToInput`](/docs/transformations/lookup/). `PermitMultipleEntriesPerKey` keeps every price row in the cache when the same SKU appears more than once; the function then picks the row whose validity window contains `OrderDate`.
-That is the Script Component you would have written in SSIS, except it is a few lines sitting in the same file as the rest of the flow.
+The idea is the same as in SSIS: read the file, clean the keys, look up the customer, then find the price that was valid on the order date.
+Rows that have both go to staging.
+The rest stay readable order rows in `errors.csv` — not the stripped SSIS error output.

+The customer lookup is the equality match you already know.
+The price lookup is the one the SSIS toolbox does not have: keep the price list in cache and pick the row whose date range covers `OrderDate`.
+In SSIS that usually becomes a Script Component or an OLE DB Command per row.

 ```csharp
 var source = new CsvSource<OrderRow>("orders.csv");